Are you checking your breasts correctly? A doctor's guide

 Most breast lumps are harmless.
 But if they’re cancerous, then the earlier they are treated the better — so, make sure you’re checking your breasts regularly

 How often do you check your breasts?
-If it’s rarely or never, then you might be inadvertently putting your health at risk.
+(Or boobs – whatever you like to call them!)
+If it’s rarely or never, then you might need to up your game.
 Breast cancer is the most common cancer in women worldwide, representing 25.4% of all cancers in women.
 It’s also one of the most treatable and the earlier it is picked up, the better the outcome.

-When is the best time to check my breasts?
+When is the best time to check your boobs?

 ‘Knowing how your breasts should look and feel normally can help to alert you to any unusual changes that may be a symptom of breast cancer,’ says Dr Rosen.
 ‘Ideally, you should check your breasts once a month on the same day, a few days after your period.’

-If you’re postmenopausal, do a self-check on the same day every month.
+If you’re postmenopausal, you should be checking your breasts for lumps on the same day every month.

 Am I eligible for screening?

 The risk of breast cancer increases with age and most breast cancers are diagnosed after age 50.
-It’s important to have regular breast screening, called a mammogram, when you are invited.
+It’s important to have regular breast screening, called a mammogram, when you're invited.
 The aim of mammograms is to detect breast cancers early, when they’re too small to see or feel.